Printable guitar tabs for Christmas

 Guitar Lesson - Learn To Practice With Concentration

 By Peter Edvinsson

 Why is it important to understand how to practice on your guitar?
+What

-guitar or does it include more things?
+does it include more things?

 It is a very common mistake to make the assumption that playing guitar is practicing.
 Well, when you practice you usually play guitar but not always.
 Let us first take a look at playing guitar.